-Despite being a bustling metropolis, Sydney is a city which is just as well known for its gorgeous beaches as its modern, built-up CBD.
+Despite being a bustling metropolis, Sydney is a city that is just as well known for its gorgeous beaches as its modern, built-up CBD.

 From Sydney Harbour, you can also jump on the ferry over to Manly Beach (taking 15-30 minutes), one of Australia’s most popular surfing beaches and a cool suburb in northern Sydney.

-Like most Australian cities, Melbourne is also located in the coast, however, the beaches are a little less impressive than those you’ll find in Sydney (but let’s be honest, still better than most British beaches!).
+Like most Australian cities, Melbourne is also located on the coast.
+However, the beaches are a little less impressive than those you’ll find in Sydney (but let’s be honest, still better than most British beaches!).

 South of Melbourne CBD, you’ll find Melbourne’s two main beaches; St Kilda and Brighton.

 St Kilda is a fairly young, hipster neighbourhood with a number of ocean-front bars and restaurants, and a breakwater where you can spot some of southern Australia’s little penguins of an evening.

 Brighton is a wealthier area and is best known for the row of colourful beach boxes lining the beachfront.
 Both are particularly popular areas for the city’s international residents and tourists.